-Here, we break down all things cube steak, explaining where this steak cut comes from, what it tastes like, and how to cook it properly to yield delicious and tender results.
+Here, we break down all things cube steak, explaining what cut of meat is cubed steak, what it tastes like, and how to tenderize it properly to yield delicious and tender results.

 Table Of Contents

-Cooked properly, cube steak can yield several delicious beef recipes, including country fried steak, beef burgers, and slow cooker smothered beef.
+Cube steak cooked properly can yield several delicious beef recipes, including country fried steak, beef burgers, and slow cooker-smothered beef.

 When shopping for cube steak at your local butchers or the supermarket, you may find it labeled differently.
 Other names for cube steak include:

-Cube steak typically comes from a round steak or roast located on the rear hind end of the cow.
-Butchers can also make cube steaks from the shoulder or chuck of the animal.
+Cube steak typically comes from a bottom or top round steak or roast located on the rear hind end of the cow.
+Butchers can also make cube steaks from the eye of round, top sirloin, shoulder, or chuck of the animal.

 Cube steak is lean with not a lot of fat on it.
 It has a pronounced beefy flavor but because it doesn’t have a lot of fat, it needs oil, butter, and gravy to boost its taste.